top of page

 What Will Fail a Home Appraisal?
 Top Issues That Can Impact Your Home’s Value

 When you're preparing to sell your home, refinance, or secure a loan, the appraisal is a critical step.
-As real estate appraisers serving we’re often asked:
+As real estate appraisers serving North and South Carolina, we’re often asked:

 "What could cause a home appraisal to fail?"